Security deposit on a credit card: What it is & how it works

 When used responsibly, a secured credit card could be just the tool you need to build credit.
 But once you’re approved, there are a few steps to take before you can start using your card.
 One is putting down the security deposit.

-Find out how secured credit card deposits work, how to fund your Capital One secured card and how to earn your security deposit back.
+Find out how secured credit card deposits work and how to earn your security deposit back.
+Plus, learn more about Capital One secured card options.

 What you’ll learn: